WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Temporal Noise Hold</b></summary>

 Starting noise whose pattern carries over from one video frame to the next instead of being redrawn each time.
 The further it carries, the denser and more detailed the scene comes back.
-Wire it into the noise socket of any custom sampler in place of Random Noise.
-Only the first draw is shaped, so a sampler that draws fresh noise at every step overwrites it: the ancestral and SDE families, and anything run with eta above 0.
+Wire it into the noise socket of any custom sampler in place of RandomNoise.
+Only the first draw is shaped, so a sampler that draws fresh noise at every step overwrites it: the ancestral and SDE families, and any sampler whose eta is above 0, which several default to. euler, heun, dpm_2, dpmpp_2m and the ode variants keep it.

 | | |
 |---|---|